Rum and coke jello shot

 1 Tbs powdered = 1 envelop(7g)granulated= 3 sheets

-If the gelatin is not fully dissolved, don’t boil again, It may curdle.
+If the gelatin is not fully dissolved, don’t boil it again; It may curdle.
 It is better to heat it and stir till dissolved slowly.

 How to use gelatin with alcohol

-The usual concentration of gelatin is between 0.6%-1.7 for gel, but when we are working with alcohol, the gelatin concentration can jump up to 7%.
+The usual gelatin concentration is between 0.6%-1.7 for gel, but when working with alcohol, the gelatin concentration can jump up to 7%.
 That means the alcohol strength is interfering with the gelling process; another factor that needs to be considered is the pH level of the liquid, levels < 4 and >9, which leads to weaker gels.

-Probably the best way to see that is to look at the linear regression chart, which Martin Lersch posted on his blog, Khymos.org, in 2007.
+The best way to see that is to look at the linear regression chart Martin Lersch posted on his blog, Khymos.org, in 2007.

-The higher the liquor concentration, the higher amount of gelatin is needed.
+The higher the liquor concentration, the higher the amount of gelatin needed.

-He used the B-52 jello shot as an example of what the proportion could have been instead of the original recipes of 8 g gelatin for each layer.
+He used the B-52 jello shot as an example of what the proportion could have been compared to the original recipes of 8 g gelatin for each layer.

 I have the recipe under the BTR post.

 This formula may or may not give us the precise answer we are after, but it provides us with another tool to make an educated guess, and it worked pretty well for me over the years.
-After all, we are working with food, drinks, and flavors, and nothing is black and white when it comes to taste.
+After all, we are working with food, drinks, and flavours; nothing is black and white regarding taste.

 Some considerations on working with gelatin and its concentration:

-– Serving – if the guests are to use their hands – higher gelatin concentration
+– Serving – if the guests are to use their hands – a higher gelatin concentration

 – if the product is to be served on a spoon – lower gelatin concentration may be used